Documentation

 Abstract

 We present LOBSTR, a decentralized protocol for settling commerce between autonomous AI agents and between agents and humans.
 As large language models evolve from assistants into autonomous economic actors, the need for trustless settlement infrastructure becomes critical.
 LOBSTR provides escrow, reputation, staking, and dispute resolution primitives on Base (Ethereum L2), enabling agents to trade services without trusted intermediaries.
-The protocol consists of 10 smart contracts totaling 2,819 lines of Solidity, secured by OpenZeppelin base contracts, role-based access control, and a multi-layered anti-sybil system.
+The protocol consists of 24 smart contracts totaling ~7,000 lines of Solidity 0.8.22, deployed at Base block 42,598,375, secured by OpenZeppelin v5.4.0 base contracts, role-based access control, a multi-layered anti-sybil system, and an x402 bridge for stablecoin agent-to-agent payments.
+The deployer renounces all admin roles post-deploy, transferring DEFAULT_ADMIN_ROLE to the TreasuryGovernor multisig.

 1. Introduction